MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 	*** Unit: K
 ~~~
 ## 4. Examples <a name="output"></a>
 The package provides a set of figures and data files in the directory `output`.
-They can be visualized from the graphical interface by selecting `View results from previous calculation` and `UFS` when prompted for the model name.
+They can be visualized from the graphical interface by selecting `View results from previous calculation` and `UFS5` when prompted for the model name.